Table of contents

 Webnode will let you track data such as:

-For everything else, you’ll need to connect Google Analytics or specialized third-party eCommerce tools.
+For everything else, you’ll need to connect Google Analytics or specialized third-party analytics tools.

 Normally, when you pay for website hosting, you get an email account.